 Mindful mediation promises its students a more peaceful state of mind.
 And the chance to tap into the limitless power of the Universal Self.

-There are those players who might say that they are only interested in improving their tennis game - not necessarily their life.
-The answer of Quantum Tennis, and its students, is simply this: ---
+There are those players who might say that they are only interested in improving their tennis game - not necessarily their whole life.
+The answer of Quantum Tennis, and those who study it, is simply this: ---

 "My friends, tennis is life."